mindspore-ai/hub/mshub_res/assets/mindspore/ascend/0.7/gat_v1.0_citeseer.md

 This MindSpore Hub model uses the implementation of GAT from the MindSpore model zoo on Gitee at model_zoo/official/gnn/gat.

-More details pleas refer to the [MindSpore model zoo on Gitee](https://gitee.com/mindspore/mindspore/blob/master/model_zoo/official/gnn/gat/README.md)
+More details please refer to the [MindSpore model zoo on Gitee](https://gitee.com/mindspore/mindspore/blob/master/model_zoo/official/gnn/gat/README.md)

 All parameters in the module are trainable.